lindig/namesort/README.md

 For installation, check the Makefile and use `make install`.
 This target builds a Unix manual page that is also installed.
-The manual page is created with Perl's `pod2man` tool which typically is installed on a developer machine.
+The manual page is created with Perl's `pod2man` tool that typically is installed on a developer machine.

 The code is portable but the build and installation process assumes